-Dani received her B.S. in clinical/community psychology from the University of Illinois at Urbana-Champaign in 2017.
+Dani received her B.S. from the University of Illinois at Urbana-Champaign in 2017.
 She joined the lab since Fall 2015.
 Dani is broadly interested in identifying socio-contextual factors that might contribute to understanding how alcohol and substance use might become a problem for some people.
-Specifically, she is mainly interested in employing electroencephalogram methods to the lab’s alcohol administration paradigm to investigate the effects of alcohol on individuals.
-She is also interested in incorporating ERP (Event-Related Potential) methods into current alcohol-related research.
+Specifically, she is mainly interested in employing electroencephalogram methods to the lab’s alcohol administration paradigm to investigate the effects of alcohol on individuals in social contexts.
+In addition, she is interested in applying machine learning algorithms to social science data.
 In her spare time, Dani enjoys traveling, swimming, baking desserts, and spending quality time with the lab members!

 Walter James Venerable, III, PhD Student